its purpose, its origin, and a little about the language it uses

-That's it in a nutshell. englesaxe offers texts from the era, in both their original version and a normalised Early Middle English, a weblog written in Early Middle English, a description of the language, and starting in 2020 - an easy story-based course.
+That's it in a nutshell. englesaxe offers texts from the era, in both their original version and a normalised Early Middle English, a weblog written in Early Middle English, a description of the language, and starting on Aug 1 2021 - an easy story-based course.

 Whence comest thou, englesaxe?